Trips With Kids

 Jem & Fix

-We remained on our tent, which required a repair.
+We still had the issue of our tent, which needed repair.
 We wanted to take advantage of the fact that we are in the one of the larger towns on the island so we looked around for a place where we could fix our tent.
 After a short time we found a bicycle repair shop, but the nice guy who was working there couldn’t help us.
-He pointed the way to the Jem & Fix store, which is the equivalent of Castorama or Leroy Merlin.
-We bought there Power Tape, which is suitable for everything.
-In particular, it was great to fix our tent.
+He pointed the way to the Jem & Fix store, which is the equivalent of Home Depot or Lowe’s.
+We bought Power Tape there, which works for everything.
+In particular, it was great for fixing our tent.

 Balka and Snogebæk

 With happiness we went further.
 We passed through the villages of Balka and Snogebæk.
-That were a coastal villages, which consists mainly of summer cottages.
+These were coastal villages, which consisted mainly of summer cottages.
 There are thousands of them.
 Bicycle path runs along the forest.
 Finally we get to the Dueoddevej street.
-The first name that refers to our destination.
-I mean, we were close.
+The first name that referred to our destination.
+Meaning we were close.

-Aside the road we noticed a tall tower called Bornholm Tower.
+Beside the road, we noticed a tall tower called Bornholm Tower.
 It’s an old secret military base, which is now available for tourists to explore.
-Prices were extra huge – DKK 75 for adult and DKK 50 for a child.
-We skipped the entree as we had another attraction planned for that day.
+Prices were very high – DKK 75 for adult and DKK 50 for a child.
+We skipped the entrance as we had another attraction planned for that day.
 As it turned out it was a good decision, because admission to the lighthouse which is a few hundred meters away was only DKK 20 for all of us.

 Bunkers in the forest

 In Dueodde we found something unusual.
-A place that is not popular and where no tours are comming.
+A place that is not popular and where no tour groups come.
 In the middle of the forest there are the remains of bunkers, which were to be launchers for long-range guns.
-Huge amounts of concrete was lying in the forest since the II World War.
+Huge amounts of concrete have been lying in the forest since World War II.
 Currently this place is abandoned.

-In time of war long-range cannons mounted in this place were designed to protect the coast of Germany against attacks from the sea.
+During the war, long-range cannons mounted here were designed to protect the German coast against attacks from the sea.
 However the construction of these guns was never completed.
-Similar artillery positions can be found on the Polish coast – in Hel.
+Similar artillery positions can be found on the Polish coast, in Hel.

 It was the first time we saw something like this.
-Kids were very impressed by the enormity of the structure.
-We walked the whole area around, were climbing to the walls and we checked the ammunition repository.
+The kids were very impressed by the size of the structure.
+We walked the whole area around, were climbing the walls and we checked the ammunition storage area.

 Dueodde Familiecamping

 After a busy day we arrived at our campsite.
-We registered quickly at the front desk and we was given the instructions about the location to pitch our tent.
+We registered quickly at the front desk and we were given instructions about the location to pitch our tent.
 We were very surprised because we got a place on the dunes, in the first row from the sea.
-View from the tent to the sea – who would have thought.
+A view of the sea from our tent — who would have thought.

 The campsite was extremely large.
 We saw there a lot of caravans, campers and tourists with tents.
-In the middle of the campsite some surprise was waiting for us.
+In the middle of the campsite, a surprise was waiting for us.
 It was a building with a swimming pool.
-The pool was surcharge, but this is nothing.
-For the brave children there had to be reward.
+The pool had a surcharge, but this is nothing.
+For the brave children, there had to be a reward.

 At the pool you can use both the pool and the sauna.
 It was nice just to relax after the bicycle route taken.
 Time passed so quickly that we passed two hours in the pool.
 Common sense told us that it was time to leave.
 In the end we still had not eaten dinner.

 We made a walk to the famous beach where as a legend said the sand is taken for production of hourglasses.
-We wanted to come back before it gets dark.
+We wanted to get back before it got dark.

-Kris Decided to pack up some sand and take it home.
+Kris decided to pack up some sand and take it home.
 He wanted to build his own hourglass.
 He took the sand in his sandals, and later he filled plastic bag with it.
-That he promised he will carry this sand in his pannier.
+He promised he would carry the sand in his pannier.

-Beside the pool was a building with a kitchen and a playground.
-Children as usual were playing when I was preparing a meal.
+Next to the pool was a building with a kitchen and a playground.
+The children, as usual, were playing while I prepared a meal.

 In the evening we charged our batteries and powerbanks to be ready for the next day’s adventure.